amazon-ion/ion-tests/conformance/README.md

 **Contents**
  * `core/` – test cases for verifying the functionality of a conformance DSL runner
+ * `data_model/` – test cases for the encodings of the Ion data model
  * `eexp/` – test cases for parsing/interpretation of e-expressions and their arguments
  * `ion_encoding/` – test cases for encoding directives
    * `module/`
  * `system_macros/` – test cases for each of the system macros
- * `types/` – test cases for the encodings of types in the Ion data model

 > [!WARNING]
 > This test suite and its DSL are **Work In Progress**.